frey-michael/blog/src/lib/server/posts/post2.md

 However, there is a completely different and at least in some respect also simpler approach to solving this puzzle.
 But before diving further into it, I need to recount one of my favourite anectodes about Carl Friedrich Gauss and summations.

 As the story goes, when young Gauss was still in elementary school, his teacher asked the class to sum up all numbers between 1 and 100.
 To the teacher's surprise, Gauss came up to him a couple of minutes later and presented the correct result instead of scribbling wildly on his board like the rest of the class.
-When asked how he managed to sum up all these numbers so quickly, Gauss replied that he noticed a pattern: 1 plus 100 is equal to 101, so is 2 and 99, so is 3 and 98.
+When asked how he managed to sum up all these numbers so quickly, Gauss replied that he noticed a pattern: 1 plus 100 is equal to 101, so is 2 and 99 as well as 3 and 98.
 Continuing in this manner, all the numbers up to 100 can be expressed as 50 times 101 - thus inventing the basic formula for the arithmetic series.

 $$
 \begin{align}